ani-memes/AMII/README.md

 Well MIKU knows when your builds fail too, so expect a response as well.

+**Build Pass**

+When you get your marbles all back, the next time you build successfully (after a build failure) MIKU will give you a pat on the back.

 ### Waiting

 What do you mean you don't code all the time?